 To aid your examiners, you will also complete a form that includes:

 - a list of your English courses, including approved cognates,

 - your JP title, brief JP abstract (100 words), and the name of your JP advisor, and

 - an account of any additional courses, fellowships, internships, or other experiences that are relevant to your work in English.

 During the exam, you should be ready to discuss your coursework and career in English.
-All concentrators—those writing theses of all kinds, including in Creative Writing and Theater—will have the opportunity to discuss the significance of specific texts (novels, plays, poems, films, essays, works of theory, etc.), and to talk about the archives of critical and imaginative writing that inform their independent work.
+All majors — those writing theses of all kinds, including in creative writing and theater — will have the opportunity to discuss the significance of specific texts (novels, plays, poems, films, essays, works of theory, etc.), and to talk about the archives of critical and imaginative writing that inform their independent work.
 “Creative writing” inevitably involves research and reflection on the history and uses of literature, just as “research” inevitably involves attention to rhetoric, style, and audience.
 You should thus also prepare to discuss your thesis and how it stages an engagement with your work in the English Department.